mgrahamjo/pilothound/README.md

 App runs on localhost:8000.

+### Build

+From the production server: `sudo sh bin/build.sh`

 ### Deploy

-From the production server: `sudo sh bin/deploy.sh`
+From the production server: `sudo pm2 restart pilothound`